AaryaArban/IMDB-SentimentAnalysis/README.md

 ## Results & Conclusion

-The performance of all four models was compiled and compared.
+The performance of all three models was compiled and compared.

 ### Summary of Results